dry01/DICOM-data-preprocessing/README.md

 # DICOM-data-preprocessing
-Working with dicom files required some preprocessing before they are ready for consumption by CNN. first install pydicom to run dicom file
+Working with dicom files required some preprocessing before they are ready for consumption by CNN.

+And first install pydicom to run dicom file